anuragambuja/data-engineering-gcp/Machine Learning.md

     - precision - percent of positive data points correctly classified.
 TP/(TP+FP)
     - Recall - Percent of Actual positive data points identified.
 TP /(TP+FN)
     - Mean Squared Error (Regression)
+- Model troubleshooting
+  - Underfitting - Model performs poorly on training and validation data.
+Increase complexity of model to correct it
+  - Overfitting - Model performs well on trianing data and poorly on validation data. regularization can be used for correcting it
+  - Bias - Model did not sufficiently generalize from training data
+  - Variance error is due to sensitivity in small fluctuations in training data

 - Regression
   - Output prediction is continuous in nature